tedgrubbs/Rust_Logger/README.md

 Within the file object we have 2 parameters `"upload"` and`"variables"`. `"upload"` is a boolean which tells `log_server` whether or not to include the entire file in the `files` object within the database.

 `"variables"` is a list that tells `log_server` fields to extract from the file.
-It does this by looking for the appearance of the variable string within the file, and sthen extracting the value that appears after the string on the same line.
+It does this by looking for the appearance of the variable string within the file, and then extracting the value that appears after the string on the same line.
 We tell `log` the variable type with the `"type"` key.

 The variables given here may not be useful in any output analysis but they give examples of every possible type currently supported in Rust_Logger.
 Here is the corresponding entry within mongo: